-If you find yourself driving along the North Shore in need of a reprieve, the mouth of the French River is a great place to stop.
-Not only does it offer quick, easy access to Lake Superior’s shore, and an opportunity to dip your toes in the water on a hot day, it is also home to an adult fish trap used by the French River Cold Water Hatchery (FRCWH).
+If you find yourself driving along the North Shore in need of a reprieve, make a stop at the French River.
+The French River offers quick, easy access to Lake Superior’s shoreline.
+It gives you the opportunity to dip your toes in the water on a hot day.
+It is also home to an adult fish trap used by the French River Cold Water Hatchery (FRCWH).

 The trap is used to capture spawning fish (Chinook Salmon, Steelhead, Kamloops and Rainbow Trout) who are then brought indoor to the spawning facility upstream where they spawn and they are released.
 Though the eggs were historically spawned and hatched at the hatchery, the high costs of keeping the facility running year-round and concern about the disease has the eggs going to the Spire Valley Hatchery in Remer, MN to hatch.
 After the fish hatch, they are released into Lake Superior tributaries or are returned to FRCWH to grow larger (depending on the species).